georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 }
 {% endhighlight %}

 Notice how `endpoint.listCandidates` is not called directly.
 This pattern is used to make sure we'll always **update the state with data from endpoint's last response** if multiple reload candidates requests are initiated at roughly the same time.
 When we want to reload the list of candidates we push a new value (`undefined`) into `store.reloadCandidates$` stream.
 This triggers execution of pipeable operators.
 Inside `switchMap` we create a new request and `switchMap` replaces previous pending request (if present) with this newly created request.
 The rest of pipeable operators are only executed when the last request is finished.
 The state is then updated with most recent data from endpoint.
-If a request to the endpoint is not successful the `retry` operator is used to resubscribe to `store.reloadCandidates$` observable.
-Otherwise the stream would complete and no further reloads could be triggered by pushing new values into `store.reloadCandidates$`.
+If a request to the endpoint is not successful the `retry` operator is used to resubscribe to `store.reloadCandidates$` observable (otherwise the stream would complete and no further reloads could be triggered by pushing new values into `store.reloadCandidates$`).

 Lets now have a look at how `endpoint.listCandidates` is implemented.